THE BEST BALI SURF SPOTS

 Dry season | Size:4-10ft (Hawaiian) | Mid-high tide | Swell: S/SW | Right/Left | SE Trade wind

-G-Land on Grajagan Bay, East Java is a very long left, Barreling reef break and considered one of the best advanced waves in the world.
+G-Land on Grajagan Bay, East Java is a very long left, Barreling reef break and considered one of the best advanced surf spots in the world.
 The main point break is rarely less than 3ft with 7 main sections.
 Throughout the dry season, it is one of the most consistently ridable waves in Indonesia with plentiful swells.

 Plengkung breaks for hundreds of metres in length and can bring 12ft+ swells linking a series of take-off zones with some long wall sections and barrels.
 Including ‘Moneytrees’: a long barreling first-class wave which works between 4-10ft, ‘Speedies’: the heaviest wave at G-Land, the most dense wave at G-Land, but can be a perfect pipe dream for several hundred metres- ridable from 2-8ft.
 ‘Tiger-Tracks’ is fun for intermediates.

-Dawn Patrol Bali offers adventurous and fun surfing for all levels, from beginners and children taking their first lesson with our Balangan Surf School, to intermediate and advance surfers seeking to go to the best surf spots in Bali and surrounding islands.
+Dawn Patrol Bali offers adventurous and fun surfing for all levels, from beginners and children taking their first lesson with our Balangan Surf School, to intermediate and advanced surfers seeking to go to the best surf spots in Bali and surrounding islands.
 Just get in touch with us by filling out our tours form below!

 Thank you for your interest in surfing with Dawn Patrol Bali!
 We guarantee a fun experience!
 To reserve your dates, please fill in the following details and we will get back to you with a booking confirmation, price and information about your excursion.